 How to Practice Gratitude

 Emmons emphasizes that gratitude is a choice.
 It’s a muscle we can strengthen through daily practice.
 Here are three ways to enhance the power of gratitude in your life.
 In addition, these practices can help parents who are wondering how to raise a grateful teenager.

 Make a list, every day.
 Before you get out of bed every morning, list five things you’re excited about for the day.
 Furthermore, when you go to sleep at night, list five things you appreciated that day.
 Soon you’ll find yourself feeling and expressing gratitude outside of these scheduled times.

 Reach out.
 A key part of learning how to practice gratitude is by building peer support and community.
 Hence, you create a ripple effect of appreciating one another.
 And it goes the other way, too: The more grateful you are, the more connected you feel.
 In a 2007 study, researchers found that people who practiced gratitude had higher levels of perceived social support.
 In addition, they had lower levels of stress and depression.

 Make someone else happy.
-I haven’t once left a volunteer or service opportunity wishing I had been doing something different, or not being able to articulate at least one thing that I am grateful for.
 A study led by Martin Seligman, known as the father of positive psychology, found that a one-time act of thoughtful gratitude produced an immediate 10 percent increase in happiness and 35 percent reduction in depressive symptoms.
 That’s the power of gratitude.

 What can you do today to cultivate an attitude of gratitude?
 If you or someone you love is struggling, please reach out and contact us.
 We are here to help.